mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 congruency of anatomical boundaries between the scans.

-To reduce the impact of subject motion on both assessments, the volumes of the fMRI time series were first realigned to each other.
+To reduce the impact of subject motion on both assessments, the volumes of the fMRI time series were first realigned to each other using a 6-parameter rigid-body within-contrast registration, as implemented in SPM (Friston et al., 1996).
 Then, the mean ME scan was co-registered to the resulting mean realigned fMRI scan, Importantly, both operations were limited to six-parameter rigid-body registration, such that nonlinear geometric distortions between sequences were not corrected through this preprocessing step.
 Furthermore, to facilitate visual comparison and contour edge creation, mean ME and spiral images were bias-field corrected using unified segmentation (Ashburner and Friston, 2005).

 Furthermore, for quantitative assessment, we extracted contour lines from the thresholded gray matter tissue probability maps ($$p \geq 90\%)$$ retrieved by